 - 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 The school records attendance base on WAC 308-20-040 rule: hours attended shall not be recorded in less than one-quarter hour increments.
 Attendance is calculated using a computerized timeclock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
 To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
-Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
-If a student fails to clock in or out for the day on the student timeclock, the student will not receive hours.
-If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance.
-This would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - 2.
-Schools shall collect and record monthly and final student reports.
+Part-time students are required to clock in/out 2 times a day: when they leave at the end of the day.
+If a student fails to clock in or out for the day on the student must provide documentation to verify attendance.
+This would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - Schools shall collect and record monthly and final student reports.
 These reports as described in WAC 308-20-010 shall contain the cumulative number of hours the student has attended class and the number of times the student performs an activity as described in WAC 308-20-080.
 The hours attended shall not be recorded in less than one-quarter hour increments.
 Each monthly report shall include the month and the year.
 In accordance to this regulation, hours will not be edited as every punch will be rounded to the nearest quarter hour. - 3.
 The school is open Monday through Friday from 9:00 AM to 5:00 PM for full time students and Tuesday through Thursday from 9:00 AM to 7:30 PM for 3 day students. - 4.
 All courses require continuous attendance.